Integrable dynamics in projective geometry via dimers and triple crossing diagram maps on the cylinder: The dimer model in a cylinder

 \section{The dimer model in a cylinder}

 \la{sec:cyl}

+In this section, we consider balanced cylinder graphs, which are bipartite graphs on a cylinder satisfying certain conditions.
+In Section~\ref{subsec:Kasteleyncylinder}, we construct a matrix $\Pi(w)$ from a dimer model on a balanced cylinder graph.
+Then in Section~\ref{subsec:spectralcurve}, we prove Theorem~\ref{thm:spectralbm} relating the spectrum of $\Pi(w)$ to the spectral curve of the dimer model on the torus graph obtained by gluing the two boundaries of the balanced cylinder graph.
+Finally, in Section~\ref{subsec:t2c}, we show that this result holds for a large class of torus graphs, namely minimal graphs.

-Let $\Gamma_{\A}=(B \cup W,E)$ be a bipartite graph embedded in a cylinder $\A$ such that: \begin{enumerate} \item The faces of $\Gamma_\A$ (including boundary faces) are disks. \item Every vertex on the boundary of $\A$ is white and of degree $1$. \item Let $S$ and $T$ denote the boundary white vertices on the two components of the boundary of $\A$, called the \textit{source} and \textit{target} vertices respectively.
+Let $\Gamma_{\A}=(B \cup W,E)$ be a bipartite graph embedded in a cylinder $\A$ satisfying the following conditions: \begin{enumerate}\itemsep=0pt \item Every vertex on the boundary of $\A$ is white and of degree $1$. \item Let $S$ and $T$ denote the boundary white vertices on the two components of the boundary of $\A$, called the \emph{source} and \emph{target} vertices, respectively.
 Let $W_{\text{int}}=W \setminus(S \cup T)$ denote the set of internal white vertices.
-We assume that $|S|=|T|$ and $|B|=|W|-|S|$. \item $\Gamma_\A$ has a dimer cover $M_0$ that uses all the vertices in $S$ and none of the vertices in $T$. \end{enumerate} Here by a dimer cover of $\Gamma_\A$, we mean a matching that uses all the vertices in $B$ and a in $|B|$-element subset of $W$ exactly once.
-Note that assumptions 2 and 4 imply that the black vertices incident to the white vertices in $S$ are all different.
-We call graphs $\Gamma_\A$ satisfying these conditions \textit{{\bcg }s}.
+We assume that $|S|=|T|$ and $|B|=|W|-|S|$. \item $\Gamma_\A$ has a dimer cover $M_0$ that uses all the vertices in $S$ and none of the vertices in $T$. \item The faces of $\Gamma_\A$ (including boundary faces) are topological disks. \end{enumerate} Here by a dimer cover of $\Gamma_\A$, we mean a matching that uses all the vertices in $B$ and in \mbox{a~$|B|$-element} subset of $W$ exactly once.
+Note that assumptions 1 and 3 imply that the black vertices incident to the white vertices in $S$ are all different.